pkp/pkp-docs/admin-guide/en/deploy-jobs.md

 supervisorctl reread
 ```

-> **Warning:** We strongly recommend to restart the Worker rather than Supervisor to reflect and consider the new changes pushed to production.
+> **Warning:** We strongly recommend restarting the Worker rather than Supervisor to reflect and consider the new changes pushed to production.
 Restarting Supervisor suddenly will cause the workers to quit abruptly and if the workers are in the middle of processing a job, it will not get the chance to complete the job which may cause undesired.
 {:.warning}

 To configure Supervisor on other systems, or to learn more about monitoring processes, read the [Supervisor documentation](http://supervisord.org/index.html).